JerryI/wljs-docs/docs/frontend/Reference/Frontend IO/FrontSubmit.md

 :::tip
-Please have a look at this guide - [Advanced animation](frontend/Advanced/Dynamics/Advanced%20animation.md)
+Please have a look at this guide - [Animation](frontend/Advanced/Dynamics/Animation.md)
 :::

 ## Examples